 - immutable (you can’t edit it once it’s been written)

 - transparent (all blockchain participants have access to all transactions)

 - tamper-proof (a transaction is added if the majority of participants thinks it’s valid)

 - decentralized (the same replica of data is stored on every computer connected to the chain, and there’s no central authority to regulate the process)

 - secure (every transaction is encrypted)

-You also need to know that there exist two major types of blockchain: public and private, also known as permissionless and permissioned.
-The difference is public chains are open to everybody, e.g., anyone can join the Bitcoin network and start trading or mining Bitcoin, while private chains have control over who joins them.
+You also need to know that there exist two major types of blockchain: public and private, also known as permissionless and permissioned networks.
+The difference is a public network is open to everybody, e.g., anyone can join the Bitcoin network and start trading or mining Bitcoin, while private chains have control over who joins them.

-Blockchain is also the underlying technology for CRYPTOCURRENCY, and a good many of blockchain-based projects revolve around digital tokens used to obtain services or goods on a chain.
+Blockchain is also the underlying technology for virtual currency called CRYPTOCURRENCY, and a good many of blockchain-based projects revolve around digital tokens used to obtain services or goods on a chain.